Gunman suspected of killing nine in Germany found dead in home

 Mass-selling Bild newspaper said the man was a German citizen and that ammunition and gun magazines were found in his car.
 He had a firearms hunting licence, it added.

-Reporting by Kai Pfaffenbach and Reuters TV; Writing by Joseph Nasr; Editing by Kim Coghill and Clarence Fernandez
+Reporting by Kai Pfaffenbach and Reuters TV; Writing by Joseph Nasr; Editing by Clarence Fernandez and Richard Pullin